-- The aim of this module is to look at processes and procedures used within safeguarding and child protection, both within the DSL’s own setting, and within the wider child protection and early help arrangements.
+- This module aims to look at processes and procedures used within safeguarding and child protection, both within the DSL’s own setting, and within the wider child protection and early help arrangements.

 Module 3- The Role of the Designated Safeguarding Lead

-- The aim of this module is to look at the role and responsibilities of the DSL within their setting, including how safeguarding arrangements are assessed.
+- This module aims to look at the role and responsibilities of the DSL within their setting, including how safeguarding arrangements are assessed.
 This module includes the procedures for dealing with allegations against staff.

 Module 4 – Practical Application

-- The aim of this module is to build an understanding of reporting procedures, decision making, record keeping, consent and confidentiality.
+- This module aims to build an understanding of reporting procedures, decision making, record keeping, consent and confidentiality.
 This is done using scenario-based exercises and learning from serious case reviews.

 Designated Safeguarding Lead Training for Schools and Colleges: